anargu/testing-docs/README.md

 # Testing-docs

-I share with you all I know about software testing.
+I share with you all I know about software testing so far.
 I research different sources to complement the information with concepts.

 # How to see the content?